what to expect after back pain

 Physiology of the spine

 How can the spine move?
-It is thanks to a complex articular system including the intervertebral discs, the posterior interapophyseal joints, the intervertebral ligaments and the paraspinal muscles.
+This is thanks to a complex joint system including the intervertebral discs, posterior interapophyseal joints, intervertebral ligaments and paraspinal muscles.

 Allowed movements vary by region.
 For example, the cervical spine allows a lot of rotation compared to the lumbar spine.
 This makes it possible in particular to move the head from right to left.
 Together, the movements are in the following planes: